ioBroker/ioBroker.docs/docs/en/install/updatenode.md

 </details>

 There are also other error messages, but they all boil down to the same thing.
-The easiest option is then to manually rebuild in the **correct** directory.
+The easiest option is then to manually rebuild in the **right** directory.
 In that case look for the directory with "bindings" - above it is */opt/iobroker/node_modules/serialport/node_modules/bindings ...* on newer versions it can also be something like */opt/iobroker/node_modules/serialport/node_modules /@serialport/bindings*.

 Then switch to this directory and execute `npm install --production`.
 Then restart the adapter again.